janakiramm/aci-bench/README.md

 Please install [jq](https://stedolan.github.io/jq/) before running these scripts.
 You also need the latest version of [Azure CLI](https://github.com/Azure/azure-cli).

+The steps include launching the resources, adding a public IP address (only for Azure VM), and accessing the Nginx homepage.

 After configuring Azure CLI and cloning the repo, run

 ```shell